How to Install Picture frame Wainscoting – DIY Wall Treatment

 Here you can see how the measurements and the measurements we ended up choosing.
 The tricky part was above the door.
 Do we center that box above it or not?
 We chose to keep the same spacing of 6 inches from the previous box and the walls and door.

-We measuring for picture frame molding we came up with the 6 inch spacing because we knew the trim would come in 8 feet lengths and we wouldn’t have to cut down the pieces.
+When measuring for picture frame moulding we came up with the 6 inch spacing because we knew the trim would come in 8 feet lengths and we wouldn’t have to cut down the pieces.

-What Supplies and molding to use for wall boxes
+What Supplies and moulding to use for picture frame wainscoting DIY wall treatment

 - Trim/frame enough according to wall size